Equality (Marriage) (Amendment) Bill

 Groups Affected

-• Individuals with traditional views on marriage: This bill offers them legal protection against discrimination based on their beliefs.
+- Individuals with traditional views on marriage: This bill aims to protect them from discrimination for holding and expressing their beliefs about marriage.

 Powered by nyModel